 The Take Away

 Criminal asset forfeiture is decided on a lower burden of proof than other criminal cases.
+In the event you need immediate funding, and loans, you can get a hard money loan against the assets taken away from you.
 The courts normally make rulings in these cases based on a preponderance of evidence.
 A criminal forfeiture can cause you to lose valuable assets which you cannot reclaim in future.
 To protect your assets and yourself from the negative effects of property forfeiture, you should hire a criminal asset forfeiture lawyer to protect your interests.

 May 17, 2018

 Spodek Law is a great firm.
 They are super pragmatic